mutewinter/digest-brunch/README.md

       environments: ['production']
       # Prepend an asset host URL to the file paths in the reference files.
 Use an object e.g. {production: 'http://production-asset-host.co'}
       prependHost: null
+      # Output filename for a JSON manifest of reference file paths and their digest.
+      manifest: ''
 ```

 Contributing